Porcelain Veneers Durham, NC

 How often will I need to replace my porcelain veneers?

 Porcelain veneers can last anywhere from approximately 10 to 15 years.
-They are made with highly durable materials that last for a long period.
-Moreover, your dentist will not need to replace them unless they chip or fracture.
+They use highly durable materials that last for a long time.
+Our dentist will not need to replace them unless they chip or fracture.
 They also do not change in shape or color over time.

-No. The dental lab will design your dental veneers to be thin shells that cover only the buccal side of the teeth.
-The dental veneers will not touch the lingual or back part of the teeth.
-As a result, it is a non-invasive method to achieve the aesthetic goals of the patient without compromising the dental tissues or weakening the teeth.
+No. The dental lab will design your dental veneers as thin shells that cover only the buccal side of the teeth.
+The veneers will not touch the back part of the teeth.
+It offers a noninvasive method to achieve your cosmetic goals without compromising the dental tissues or weakening the teeth.

 Do porcelain veneers change colors?